-During a vasectomy, we reach the vas tubes through a single, tiny skin opening in the scrotum.
-We divide and seal each tube using heat (cauterization) and a tiny clip.
-This prevents the passage of sperm.
-You will not notice a change the amount of semen.
+- During a vasectomy, your clinician will reach the vas tubes through a single, tiny skin opening in the scrotum.
+The clinician will divide and seal each tube using heat (cauterization) and a tiny clip.
+This prevents the passage of sperm. - You will not notice a change in the amount of semen.
 (Most semen is made in glands above the tubes.)